chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 	/* Information about our backing store: */
 	/* Offset (within vm_file) in PAGE_SIZE units, *not* PAGE_CACHE_SIZE */
 	unsigned long				vm_pgoff;
-	// Pointer to the file being mapped, see 错误：引用源未找到 struct file				*vm_file;		/* File we map to (can be NULL). */ void					*vm_private_data;	/* was vm_pte (shared mem) */
+	// Pointer to the file being mapped, see below figure "Address space of a process backing a file" struct file				*vm_file;		/* File we map to (can be NULL). */ void					*vm_private_data;	/* was vm_pte (shared mem) */